linkeddata/dokieli/README.md

 ## Dependencies
 Again, dokieli is progressively enhanced ("pay-as-you-go").
-You can always use curl or links/lynx from command-line and get all the content which includes triple statements in RDFa, and optionally in Turtle, N-Triples, TriG (Nanopublications).
+You can always use curl or links/lynx from command-line and get all the content which includes triple statements in RDFa, and optionally in Turtle, N-Triples, JSON-LD, TriG (Nanopublications).

 * For the purpose of reading, the only requirement is to serve the HTML+RDFa